gaurav148/Illumio-internship-assessment/README.md

 ### Multithreading for Large files:
 - If the flow log files or the lookup table grow significantly large, processing time will increase.
-- Implement multithreading to divide the workload across multiple CPU cores.
+- Implementing multithreading to divide the workload across multiple CPU cores would be a better approach.
 - **Pseudocode:**

 ```bash